Datatamer/tamr-client/docs/user-guide/pandas.md

 ```

 Note that upserting these records back to the original Tamr Dataset would overwite the existing records and attributes, and cause loss of the data
-stored in the unloaded attributes.
+stored in the removed attributes.

 ## Upload Dataframe as Dataset